-$$\mathbf{MBV} = \mathbf{MBO} + \mathbf{VALUES}$$
+$$\text{MBV} = \text{MBO} + \text{VALUES}$$

 The benefits of integrating the MBV model include greater creativity, greater energy and consistency in pursuing a vision.
 On the right of the figure 2, we compared the variation over time of the so-called social character, which shapes the behaviours and shared values in a society, with the evolution of corresponding management styles83.
 By integrating Strategic Intelligence, MBV, and Social Character, we can propose an integrated organizational model that respects all the described needs.
-Leadership can thoroughly explore the internal and external value world and constantly promote its sense of purpose, aligning it with the social system.
-It is essential to avoid the cognitive bias of believing that every quick decision is the best, because our way of reasoning needs to slow down our thoughts84.
-Indeed, this bias impedes access to reflection and slow thinking, which are absolutely essential when making important decisions about the future, such as in the Grand Challenges.
-In this regard, pragmatism, being realistic and analytical, ensures the quality of the process.
+Leadership can thoroughly explore confined by collective perception: the background.
+Taking the gestalt model as an example, it is as if we were only able to read the full profile of the figure in front of us, the vase, and were not able to grasp the background, the faces (Fig. 4).

-Fig. 3 - Values alignment allows authentic explicit values declaration and participation, skipping the robust action strategy..
+Values alignment allows authentic explicit values declaration and participation, skipping the robust action strategy.